Pant/nextcloudpi-test-docs/pages/en/How-to-configure-NextCloudPi.md

+---
+title: How to configure NextCloudPi
+keywords: configuration help
+tags: [configuration, help]
+#summary: ""
+sidebar: en_sidebar
+permalink: en_How-to-configure-NextCloudPi.html
+folder: en
+---

 ## Choose an User Interface
 You can configure the NextCloudPi instance from the terminal user interface (TUI) or from the web user interface (WebUI).
 Note: *The backend is the same.* All options can be accessible in either UI.

 ### TUI